Alexander Galchenyuk: Soviet Union

 At the age of 19, Galchenyuk was selected to represent the Soviet Union at the 1987 World Junior Ice Hockey Championships where he played 13 games and scored 5 points before the Soviet team was disqualified from the tournament following an on-ice brawl with the Canadian Team.
 He was also selected to play with the senior Soviet Union team that competed for the 1991 Canada Cup.

 Belarus

 Following the dissolution of the Soviet Union, Galchenyuk went on to represent Belarus in international tournaments.
-As a member of the Belarus men's national ice hockey team, Galchenyuk competed in four consecutive Ice Hockey World Championships, from 1998–2001, during which he scored a total of 26 points in 24 IIHF World Championship games.
+As a member of the Belarus men's national ice hockey team, Galchenyuk competed in four consecutive Ice Hockey World Championships, from 1998 to 2001, during which he scored a total of 26 points in 24 IIHF World Championship games.
 He also competed with Team Belarus at the 1998 Winter Olympics.